The Late Edwina Black: Cast

+Production

+It was made at Isleworth Studios.
+The sets were designed by the art director George Provis and the costumes were by Elizabeth Haffenden.
+Finance came from Romulus Films.

 Critical reception

 The New York Times called it "the most stifling and farfetched bore to snake across the Atlantic so far this year"; the Radio Times called it a "feeble Victorian whodunnit"; while Noirish wrote, "for much of the time this is all very well handled, and sometimes with some subtlety."